 Widget support is another big reason apps may be prevented from running on the SD card.
 If an app is installed on the SD card, the widgets from that app become unavailable to select once the device is mounted.
 The device must be restarted for the widgets from the app to show up as an option again.

-The best types of app for running on the SD card are games.
+Look at moving any gaming apps to the SD card.
 Games typically don’t have to run in the background or handle any important tasks on the device throughout your day.
 They also typically take up the most space, making them perfect candidates for an SD card install.

 Now you know why the “Move to SD card” button is grayed out for many of your Android apps.
 Still have questions?
 Comments?
 Leave one in the comments section below.